 You Have Outlived Your Usefulness: In Kaede's true ending, her benefactors had immediately turned on her after she had succeeded from within her mission, claiming that Plasma Power should belong to the Earth Federation and no one else.
 Upon managing to defeat Byakko from within an impromptu battle, Kaede is able to easily escape while robbing the vault of the Earth Federation, being able to relax from within a seclusive life of luxury.

-A white humanoid tiger ninja who uses a set of dual Plasma Claws.
-Byakko is given a mission by the Earth Federation to hunt down and eliminate any Plasma wielder who comes into his path.
+A white-furred tiger-like humanoid alien who fights with Plasma Claws.
+A skilled ninja, Byakko is given a mission by the Earth Federation to hunt down and eliminate any Plasma wielder who comes into his path.
 Despite his cold methods of fighting, Byakko is a noble warrior who fights while using a Zen-like nature.

 You Have Outlived Your Usefulness: In Byakko's true ending, Rai-on tells Byakko that he's grown too powerful from within his Plasma Power and that he must be eliminated.
 Byakko manages to escape after a tough fight against Rai-on and upon reflecting on what has happened to him, Byakko says that he has much to live for and that he can't die just yet.

-A black humanoid tiger ninja who uses a set of dual Plasma Claws in battle.
-Unlike Byakko, Rai-on is more vicious and harsh when it comes to his mission and that he won't hesitate to complete it no matter what.
+A black-furred lion-like humanoid alien who fights with Plasma Claws.
+A wrathful ninja, Rai-on, who unlike Byakko, is more vicious and harsh when it comes to his mission and that he won't hesitate to complete it no matter what.